Kong/kong-python-pdk/README.md

 ## Notes

 - All PDK API supported by Go Plugin Server is supported.
-- The plugin server is implemented by gevent module, thus only one CPU core will be used.
-If your plugin is CPU-hungry, consider run the plugin instance in a seperate process (examples/py-hello.py as an example) or turn on multiprocessing mode (`-m` flag).
+- If your plugin is CPU intensive, consider using multiprocessing mode (`-m` flag) or run the plugin instance in a seperate process (examples/py-hello.py as an example) to distribute workloads to multicore.
+- If your plugins are I/O intensive, considering using gevent mode (`-g` flag) and use gevent libraries in the plugin.

 ## TODO